romin-ebrahimi/pyspnn/spnn/README.md

 Python methods utilize C++ on the backend to allow for faster processing of large data sets.

+The `spnn` directory can be copied into any project and built by adding the library to the projects `requirements.txt` file using `../spnn`.
+See the example Dockerfile to understand how to build a containerized project with the library.

 - `Dockerfile` runs the unit tests and builds the Python library.
 - `boost.cpp` contains C++ methods for testing the Boost Python library.
 - `spnn.cpp` contains the backend C++ methods.
 - `spnn.py` contains the Python spnn class, which can be used with scikit-learn Pipelines.
+- `test` directory contains all spnn unit tests.

 ### Setup Git Hooks
 The files `.flake8`, `pyproject.toml`, and `.pre-commit-config.yaml` are used,